National Juneteenth Museum

 KAI was selected as the architect and MEP engineer for the new $62 million Center for Nursing and Health Sciences on the school's Florissant Valley campus.
 Expected to be completed in fall 2024, the 100,000 SF, four-story building will be a state-of-the-art facility complete with simulator labs to prepare students for careers in emergency medical technology and paramedic technology.

-The Covering House New Residential Treatment Facility
+The Hope and Restoration Community Center New Residential Treatment Facility

 St. Louis, MO